joelek/atlas/readme.md

 ### Stores

-Atlas defines the store entity as an associative collection of fields where each field is assigned a specific key coupled with a sequence of keys specifying the uniquely identifying fields.
-Stores are created as shown below where the uniquely identifying fields must be non-nullable.
+Atlas defines the store entity as an associative collection of fields coupled with a tuple of keys specifying which of those fields identify a unique record.
+The tuple may specify zero, one or several identifying fields and they must all be non-nullable.
+All fields not specified as identifying are considered metadata fields.

 ```ts
 let users = context.createStore({